oroinc/documentation/commerce/user_guide/products/index.rst

 * :ref:`Price attributes <user-guide--products--price-attributes>` --- to add custom parameters where you can store the price-related information (e.g. MRSP) that may be used in the rule-based price lists to calculate the price for the buyer.
 * New arrivals flag (:ref:`globally <sys--commerce--product--new-arrivals>`, :ref:`per organization <sys--users--organization--commerce--products--new-arrivals>`, and :ref:`per website <sys--websites--commerce--products--new-arrivals>`) --- to highlight the new products in your web catalog.
 * Featured products segment (:ref:`globally <sys--commerce--product--featured-products>`, :ref:`per organization <sys--users--organization--commerce--products--featured-products>`, and :ref:`per website <sys--websites--commerce--products--featured-products>`) -- to store the selected products that are displayed on the crowded paths of you website.

+* Related items configuration:

-* Related products (:ref:`globally <sys--commerce--catalog--relate-products>`, :ref:`per organization <sys--users--organization--commerce--catalog--related-products>`, and :ref:`per website <sys--websites--commerce--catalog--related-products>`) --- to bind similar products or those that compliment each other, like the item and its accessories.
+  * Related products (:ref:`globally <sys--commerce--catalog--relate-products>`, :ref:`per organization <sys--users--organization--commerce--catalog--related-products>`, and :ref:`per website <sys--websites--commerce--catalog--related-products>`) --- to bind similar products or those that complement each other, like the item and its accessories.

+  * Up-sell products (:ref:`globally <sys--commerce--catalog--upsell-products>`, :ref:`per organization <sys--users--organization--commerce--catalog--upsell-products>`, and :ref:`per website <sys--websites--commerce--catalog--upsell-products>`) --- to bind products that should be promoted with the product being viewed, like more expensive alternatives of the model, upgrade options, additional parts.

+.. uncomment in DOC-145: Cross-sell products (:ref:`globally <sys--commerce--catalog--cross-sell-products>`, :ref:`per organization <sys--users--organization--commerce--catalog--cross-sell-products>`, and :ref:`per website <sys--websites--commerce--catalog--cross-sell-products>`) --- to bind products that may replace each other, like other brands or similar models.

+See the reference of :ref:`Product-Related Settings in System Configuration <configuration--products>`.

 .. finish_product_configuration